 Then invite the child to draw some lines….

 And then invite the child to color inside the shapes!

 Often times, I have folks that seem terribly concerned if their child can color inside the lines but keep in mind that what matters most isn’t whether a child can color inside the lines but instead what matters most is the child’s investment and interest in the drawing or coloring process…

 Keep the coloring process creative, inviting, open ended, and age appropriate.
 The development of fine motor skills and eye-hand coordination through open ended drawing and coloring opportunities as well as a variety of play opportunities will lead to the ability to color within the lines but coloring within the lines will not lead towards creative expression, imagination, and the ability to think outside of the lines!

-View this article on Structured and Unstructured writing opportunities!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+View this article on Structured and Unstructured writing opportunities!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!